 Sling Orange and Sling Blue both have exclusive channels, so it comes down to what you prefer.
 But if you can’t decide and don’t mind the price, just go with Sling TV’s Orange + Blue plan to get it all.

-- Sling Orange: It has ESPN, Disney, and Freeform, and only one person can watch at a time.
+- Sling Orange: It has ESPN, ESPN2, ESPN3, and Disney, and only one person can watch at a time.

 - Sling Blue: It has FOX, NBC, and about twenty more channels than Sling Orange.
 Also, three people can watch it at the same time.